grussorusso/serverledge/README.md

 be installed on the host.
 Furthermore, Serverledge needs permissions to create containers.

-You also need an **etcd** server to run Serverledge.
-To quickly start a local
+You also need an `etcd` server to run Serverledge.
+To quickly start a local server, just download [a recent release](https://github.com/etcd-io/etcd/releases) of `etcd` and just run `./etcd`.
-server:

-	$ ./scripts/start-etcd.sh   # stop it with ./scripts/stop-etcd.sh

 Start a local Serverledge node: